aminrj/aminrj.github.io/_posts/2026-04-01-AI-act-readiness-gap.md

 78% of organizations have not taken meaningful steps toward EU AI Act compliance, and the high-risk rules start applying on 2 August 2026.
 For teams deploying AI agents, this is not mainly a legal problem.
 It is a security architecture problem.

-That would already be serious.
-It is more serious because the AI Act's high-risk obligations start applying on August 2, 2026.
 The fine ceiling is EUR 35 million or 7% of global annual turnover.

-The supporting numbers matter just as much:
+The supporting numbers are worse:

 - 74% of organizations have no dedicated AI compliance governance body.
 - 61% have no process for producing the technical documentation the Act requires.